getdish/dish/docs/tom.md

-- implement v1 point ratings + voting
+✔️ implement v1 point ratings + voting
 - changes to auth:
   - login with email or username
   - register with email + username
 - profiles loading really slow http://d1sh_hasura_live.com:19006/u/admin
 - fix top level lense results
-  - "gems" with no other filters is empty for sf
+  ✔️  "gems" with no other filters is empty for sf
-- fix http://d1sh_hasura_live.com:19006/restaurant/serafina error on gql review when not logged in
+✔️  fix http://d1sh_hasura_live.com:19006/restaurant/serafina error on gql review when not logged in
 - searching without tag is slow - try "birria taco" in sf
+  - this is because of the full-text search across reviews and menu_items tables. there's a a bit of research i could to improve the index. but maybe we need to look at a dedicated full-text engine. but remember that searching for tags is still as fast as ever
 - ... continue on ratings/points/sentiment/data/infra

-## Backend

-- Password protect Redis server
-- Endpoint for more advanced searching
-- be able to pass in Taxonomy as filters
-- returns Restaurant, Dish, Taxonomy.searchable, we can just do multiple requests/grouped to start

 ## Indexing

 - Use Dish account for AWS proxies
 - Use Dish account for HereMaps/Geolocator API
 - Fix all the minor Sentry exceptions
-- Bull memory leak?
-Manually delete completed jobs?
-- Explore better overview UI, Bullboard isn't cutting it

 ## Users

 - User camera image upload endpoint that ties to a review of a single dish

-## Architecture
--

-## CI

-- Find a way to truncate the DB between indivudual tests

 ## Monitoring